 If that's too complicated, just skip the layering process and follow your nose.
 You naturally know what floral essential oils you like, so trust your instincts and choose whatever fragrance combinations you prefer.
 You can't mess it up, I promise.

-How to Make Floral Perfume
+How To Make Perfume from Flowers

 Step 1 | Find your flowers